patel436/reddit-sentiment-analysis/README.md

 # Reddit-Sentiment-Analysis

-The aim of the project is to reveal customer opinions, feelings, and perceptions published on social media platform by using Reddit sentiment analysis.
+The aim of the project is to reveal customer opinions, feelings, and perceptions published on social media platform by using Reddit Sentiment Analysis.

 # To Run